Spring health concerns we all need to look out for

 It is a good idea to talk to us about your level of risk, and how to check your skin.
 Keep an eye on your skin, and check regularly for changes, remembering that you are more likely to see it than feel it.
 Spring is a great time to develop the habit of regularly checking your skin and observing freckles and moles to see if you see anything change.
 There is a useful resource here outlining what to look for, and the different skin types.

-Medical professionals can also perform skin checks.
+Medical professionals are you best bet for thorough skin checks.
 Chat to us about your options, and we can also refer you to a dermatologist if required.

 6. Bushfire Smoke

 We’ve decided to add this one in after a particularly harsh start to the bushfire season in Queensland and New South Wales.

 Bushfires, which are most prevalent in Australia during Spring and Summer, may aggravate those with lung conditions such as chronic bronchitis, emphysema and asthma.
 Fine particles in smoke can get deep into the lungs, exacerbating existing symptoms.

 If conditions are particularly hazardous, you may also find you have itchy or burning eyes, throat irritation or a runny nose.

 For those with existing conditions, follow your asthma or COPD action plan, and seek medical advice.
 If you’re not sure if your action plan is current or adequate, we can talk you through it to check.
 If at any time you experience difficulty breathing call Triple Zero (000) for emergency assistance.